josevitoor/desafio-react-node/README.md

 This will ensure that the tables are created according to the Prisma model file (schema.prisma).

-4. In the `api`, folder, run the following command to start Prisma Studio:
+4. In the `api` folder, run the following command to start Prisma Studio:

 ```bash
 npx prisma studio